pankaj-arunsingh/React-demo-app/README.md

 # React-demo-app
 This is a startup project to learn react and its feature.
-I will be building a bot chapping application on the go.
+I will be building a bot chatting application on the go.
 ## Dependencies:
 * React
 * Babel
 * Webpack

 Steps after downloading the zip project.
 1. Unzip the project
 2. Install webpack dev server as per commands below